ARMmbed/mbed-os-5-docs/docs/tools/debug/eclipse_pyocd.md

 1. Right click on your project.
 1. Select *Export Program...*.
 1. Under *Export toolchain*, select *Eclipse (GCC ARM)*.
-    - For most targets you can also export to IAR or ARMCC.
+    - For most targets you can also export to ARMCC.
 1. Click *Export*.
 1. Unpack to a convenient location.
 Make a note of this location for the import step.